weiwenhao/website/docs/digging-deeper/module.md

 sidebar_position: 40
 ---

-In practical software development, organizing code into different files based on functionality allows for easier code management and maintenance.
-This is the basic idea behind modular development.
-Although Nature's package management functionality is still in the design phase and the modular functionality is relatively simple, it can still help us organize code effectively.
+In actual software development, organizing code into different files based on functional modules can facilitate code management and maintenance.
+This is the basic idea of modular development.
+Although Nature's package management feature is still under design, its modular functionality, albeit simple, can help us better organize code.

-Let's take a look at a simple example using the user module.
+Let's look at a simple example, taking the user module as an example.

 ```nature title='user.n'
 // Global type